 Hola What’s Hot Fam,

-If you’ve been wondering whether or not to pursue a degree in journalism, you’ve arrived to the right blog!
+If you’ve been wondering whether or not to pursue a degree in journalism, you’ve arrived at the right blog!
 While the decision to obtain my Bachelor’s degree in journalism is one I’ve not come to necessarily regret, there are a few things I wish I would have known or really internalized along the way.
 Let me share them with you!

 Never underestimate the power of research